Lighthouse Friends Home Page

-Description: Richard Carlow Jr. was responsible for building several structures used in range lights to help guide vessels into New York Harbor.
-These structures were described as “three hexagonal towers, three keepers’ dwellings with light turret in the center, and three separate keepers’ dwellings, all of wood, upon foundations of brick laid in cement."
-One of these dwellings with a central light turret was the Chapel Hill Rear Range Lighthouse.
-The other two similar edifices served as the Point Comfort Front Range in Keansburg, NJ, and the New Dorp Rear Range Lighthouse on Staten Island, NY.
+Richard Carlow Jr. was responsible for building several structures used to display range lights to help guide vessels into New York Harbor.
+These structures were described as “three hexagonal towers, three keepers’ dwellings with light turret in the center, and three separate keepers’ dwellings, all of wood, upon foundations of brick laid in cement.”
+One of these dwellings with a light turret centered on its pitched roof was Chapel Hill Rear Range Lighthouse, and two similar edifices served as Point Comfort Front Range in Keansburg, New Jersey, and New Dorp Rear Range Lighthouse on Staten Island, New York.

 Chapel Hill Rear Range Lighthouse